 e.
 Polygraph: Each event will have a truth verification examination.
 By his/her signature on the official entry form, each competitor agrees to submit to a truth verification examination method as determined by ABA and abide by its conclusion.
 In the event a competitor refuses to take or fails to pass the examination, he/she will be disqualified from the event in question and other disciplinary action taken as deemed appropriate in accordance with Rule 2 above.

 a.
-On-site: Each angler must register in person at the designated place during official on-site registration hours, 4:30 pm - 6:30 pm (local time), the day prior to the event.
-Failure to sign-in on-site will result in disqualification, forfeit of entry fee, and removal from the event.
+On-site: Each angler must register in person at the designated place during official onsite registration hours, 4:30 pm - 6:00 pm (local time), the day prior to the event.
+Failure to sign in onsite will result in disqualification, forfeit of entry fee, and removal from the event.

 b.
 Tournament officials may delay, shorten, restrict tournament waters, or cancel the start of an official tournament day because of bad weather or other factors that would endanger the safety of the competitors.

 c.
 ABA reserves the right to impose boat speed limits during any or all tournaments.
-The decision to impose a speed limit, the area covered by the speed limit and/or the actual speed limit shall be left exclusively to the discretion of the tournament director.
+The decision to impose a speed limit, the area covered by the speed limit and/or the actual speed limit shall be left exclusively to the tournament director's discretion.

 d.
 In the event of an emergency, competitors should call 911 immediately and then notify tournament officials.
 Competitors may leave the boat and seek safe shelter in bad weather when danger may be imminent, at which time all fishing must cease.

 a.
-The use, possession, or consumption of illegal drugs by any competitor during official practice, tournament hours or during pre-and post-tournament activities will be cause for automatic disqualification from this and all future tournaments.
+Any competitor's use, possession, or consumption of illegal drugs during official practice, tournament hours, or during pre-and post-tournament activities will be cause for automatic disqualification from this and all future tournaments.
 (Exception; medication prescribed to the angler by a licensed physician).
 The consumption or possession of alcohol during tournament hours is prohibited.
-Tournament hours are defined as check-out in the morning through weighing of fish in the afternoon.
+Tournament hours are defined as check-out in the morning through the competition of weighing of fish in the afternoon.

 b.
-Maximum courtesy must be practiced at all times, especially about boating and angling near non-competitors.
-Any act of a competitor which reflects unfavorably upon efforts to promote water safety, fisheries conservation, clean waters, and courtesy, will be reason for disqualification.
+Maximum courtesy must always be practiced, especially when boating and angling near non-competitors.
+Any act of a competitor which reflects unfavorably upon efforts to promote water safety, fisheries conservation, clean waters, and courtesy will be a reason for disqualification.